shlomimo123/Microservices-Infrastructure/README.md

 ## How to scale
-this repo uses nginx as revered proxy
+this repo uses nginx as revered proxy that use default Load Balancing algorithm (Round Rubin)

-for scale run this command:

-`**docker-compose scale web=3**`

-Now you can check that everything is still working
+Docker-compose already configured to use 3 instances

 ## How to run in development with ts-node